 Entity formation see below.

-Guidelines only.
 The above are guidelines.
 There may be some variation in fees since no two cases are alike.

 Buying and Selling Residential Properties